 - How the couple presents themselves in public (Are they acting like a couple or not?)

 - Whether the couple has plans to spend certain holidays together as a couple/family.
-Depending on parenting arrangements, it may be best for couples to spend together as a family if it is in the child’s best interests.
+On parenting arrangement matters, couples should spend together as a family if it is in the child’s best interests.

 The absence of sexual relations is a relevant factor for couples who want to complete an ss293 form.
-However, the absence of a sexual relationship does not immediately constitute a conclusion that a relationship has broken down.
+This is a very intimate form of love that couples perform.
+However, the absence of a sexual relationship does not mean a relationship has broken down.
 Regardless, couples can prove the absence of sexual relations by:

 - Getting separate rooms